xmake-io/xmake-docs/guide/syntax_description.md

     end)
 ```

-It should be noted that in the internal scope, all calls are enabled with the exception catching mechanism. if the operation is wrong, xmake will be automatically interrupted and an error message will be given.
+It should be noted that in the internal scope, all calls are enabled with the exception catching mechanism. if the operation is wrong, Xmake will be automatically interrupted and an error message will be given.

 Therefore, the script is written without the cumbersome `if retval then` judgment, and the script logic is more clear.